 Robert Leong (Locust Grove), Counselor

-Robert Leong is a multi-instrumentalist (with a focus in Violin) from Locust Grove, Virginia.
-Music has been a part of his life for about 8 years and has studied under Bill Wassum, Daniel Crook, John-Rine Zabanal, Diego Gabete, Phillip Ducreay, and Robert Schiavinato.
+Rob Leong is a multi-instrumentalist (with a focus on Violin and Viola) from Locust Grove, Virginia.
+Music has been a part of his life for about 8 years and has studied under Bill Wassum, Daniel Crook, John-Rine Zabanal, Diego Gabete, Phillip Ducreay, Lauretta Werner, and Robert Schiavinato.
 He has participated in many ensembles throughout the area.
 These include the Spotsylvania All-County Orchestra, the NCV Regional Orchestra, The Virginia Medical Music Ensemble, The Mid-Atlantic Invitational, The Rappahannock Youth Symphony, and the Rappahannock POPs Orchestra.
-Throughout the years, he has been under the baton of Dennis Layendecker, Terry Austin, Victor Wahby, Jan Wagner, Rebecca Jilcott, Robert McCashin, Armenio Suzanno, Russel Robinson, and, currently, Dr. Mitchell Arnold.
+Throughout the years, he has been under the baton of Dennis Layendecker, Terry Austin, Victor Wahby, Jan Wagner, Rebecca Jilcott, Robert McCashin, Armenio Suzano, Russel Robinson, Lawrence Loh, and, currently, Dr. Mitchell Arnold.

 Rob is currently a senior at West Virginia University studying Violin Performance.
 He participates in various chamber ensembles, the Morgantown Community Orchestra, and the West Virginia University Symphony Orchestra.
 He is the 2nd violinist of the Prometheus String Quartet, and undergraduate string ensemble at West Virginia University.
 Together, they competed in the national round of the Music Teacher’s National Association (MTNA) competition, placing 5th, and the CHamp series competition at WVU.
 They have also been on tour through West Virginia and have done educational outreach programs throughout the Morgantown Area.